Home

 There is an area of Birmingham ,Alabama called East Thomas over near where the old Southern Railway marshaling yards stood.
 East Thomas is only a stones throw from Fairfield, Ensley, Pratt City and the Groves of Pleasant Grove and Oak Grove, all of which played baseball as if it were the end to all.

-For you folks not familiar with Birmingham, East Thomas is just off of Interstate I-59/I-20 travelling south toward Tuscaloosa.
+For you folks not familiar with Birmingham, East Thomas is just off of Interstate I-59/I-20 traveling south toward Tuscaloosa.

 Take the Arkadelphia road exit West, if going east you would go toward the Birmingham Southern College and Legion Field.